Last Updated: September 4, 2023

 Of course the other thing entrepreneurs need is a source of capital.
 If your neighborhood lacks lenders for very small enterprises, you might want to learn about microloans.
 Microfinance is available in the U.S. through the Small Business Administration and also through a variety of community organizations.

-In our definition of economic development, tourism and business growth are natural companions.
+In our definition of the economic base you will notice that tourism and business growth are natural companions.

 Many places have more tourism potential than they are taking advantage of.
 If you have any tourism base, think carefully about what it is, and try to expand it logically.

 If scenery is your stock in trade, how can you differentiate yourself from all those other beautiful mountain communities?
 What do you do better?
-What could you do better?
 Do you need to add festivals?
 Or should you add a spa?
 Or do you need to say no to those fast-food places and monster signs that would ruin your gorgeous view?
+Are a certain price of accommodations missing from your community?

 If you really talk with your visitors about why they come to the mountains, you can perhaps find a compatible economic activity and thus have a focus to your tourist attraction efforts.